viant/endly/README.md

 ## Introduction

-Endly uses a generic workflow system to automates development and testing processes.
+Endly uses a generic workflow system to automate development and testing processes.
 Each process defines a sequence of task and actions.
 While a task act like a grouping element, an action does the actual job.
 Imagine a regression test task; it may involve many small activities like